+100%-

 Knockout mice without orexin neuron functioning demonstrated reduced cardiovascular responses to an emotional stress, another issue with ANS implications, which may come to bear in ME/CFS.

-Cerebral Glucose – With the evidence of reduced cerebral glucose concentrations in ME/CFS, it is intriguing that reduced glucose triggers orexin neuron activity (and increased wakefulness).
-Orexin’s stimulation of the histaminergic neurons of the brain is intriguing given the interest in histamine’s role in ME/CFS.
+Cerebral Glucose – With the evidence of reduced cerebral glucose concentrations in ME/CFS, it’ intriguing that reduced glucose triggers orexin neuron activity (and increased wakefulness).
+Likewise orexin’s stimulation of the histaminergic neurons of the brain is interesting given the interest in mast cell activation and histamine role in ME/CFS.

 Glutamate – Then there’s the fact that glutamate, a possible player in ME/CFS and other neuroinflammatory disorders, activates orexin neurons.